genestack/user-tutorials/source/guide/using-genestack-import_include.rst

    :scale: 80 %
    :align: center

-Furthermore, if you make a mistake during one of the following data import steps, there is no need to upload your data the second time because everything recently uploaded is available as a temporary **Upload** file.
-In other words, you can always reuse your previous **Upload** files instead of uploading new ones: just select existing files with **Use previous uploads** option and, then, add more data if needed.
+Furthermore, you can reuse your previous Upload files instead of uploading the same data again: just select existing files with the **Use previous uploads** option and, then, add more data if needed.
+This feature can be useful, for example, when you import a dataset with several samples and one of them is corrupted.
+In this case, you just need to upload a single sample to replace the corrupted one and, then, reuse all other previously uploaded samples.

 .. image::images/import-add-more.png
    :scale: 80 %
    :align: center

 .. note:: **What is an Upload file?**

-          The Upload file is a temporary file that is automatically created during the data importing process and may be safely removed by the platform if it is no longer used.
-In addition to being used to store imported data, the Upload files ensure that your Genestack files are not only created but also initialized correctly.
-If it is so, **Upload** files could be removed from the platform, however no data will be lost.
+          The Upload file is a temporary file that is automatically created during the data importing process.
+          The only purpose of the Upload files is to temporarily store the data until your Genestack files are created and initialized correctly.
+          After that, the Upload files can be safely deleted, and no data will be lost.
+          Upload files will be eventually removed by the platform.

 Data uploading from your computer is carried out in multiple streams to increase upload speed.
 Import from URLs is performed in the background, which means that even while these files